-Since 2008, over 3,400 tons of waste generated during the US Open has been diverted from landfills, saving over 4,000 tons of greenhouse gas emissions, the equivalent of 845 passenger cars being driven for a year.
-Through composting leftover organic matter, approximately 550 tons of food waste has been converted into nutrient rich compost for gardens and farms along with over 100 tons of food being donated to local communities.
-All US Open-related printed materials are composed of at least 30% post-consumer waste and enough recycled paper has been used to save 1,400 trees.
+Since 2008, over 4,000 tons of waste generated during the US Open has been diverted from landfills, saving over 4,000 tons of greenhouse gas emissions, the equivalent of 845 passenger cars being driven for a year.
+Through composting leftover organic matter, approximately 600 tons of food waste has been converted into nutrient rich compost for gardens and farms along with over 100 tons of food being donated to local communities.
+All US Open-related printed materials are composed of at least 30% post-consumer waste and enough recycled paper has been used to save over 1,400 trees.
 Since the program began, greenhouse gas emissions have been reduced by 94,000 metric tons through waste diversion, recycled paper use, and renewable energy certificates.
-Here’s to ten years of Green Initiatives and to many, many more!

 With two LEED certified buildings under its belt, the USTA is happy to announce that the new Armstrong Stadium will be the first naturally ventilated stadium with a retractable roof in the world.
 The new stadium is designed to consume 28% less energy and will use 42% less water through waterless urinals and low flow plumbing fixtures.
 Plus, over 95% of the waste from the demolition of the original stadium was recycled.